Usanzimfura/Danny-Portofolio/README.md

 Throughout my constant learning journey, I have worked on many data anaytics and data science projects.
 Some of those projects are the following:

 # [Project 1.
 Predicting Potential Customers ](https://github.com/Usanzimfura/Danny-Portofolio/blob/main/Potential_Customers_Prediction.ipynb)
-Used Classification modelling to intentify which leads are more likely to convert to paid custoers based on attributes of leads and their interaction details.
+Used Classification modelling to identify which leads are more likely to convert to paid custoers based on attributes of leads and their interaction details.

 # [Project 2.
 FoodHub Order Data Analysis Project](https://github.com/Usanzimfura/Danny-Portofolio/blob/main/Employee_Attrition_Prediction.ipynb)
 Used Python and Statistics to analyze a Food aggregator company data to get insight about the demands of different restaurants in order to to enhance the customer experience.